-In the General Settings, you can control the title, tagline, language, and more.
+In your website’s General Settings, you can control several aspects of your site, including the title, language, privacy, and more.
+This guide will explain each setting.

 The first step is to choose a name for your site, which will tell visitors what your site is about.